Ingestion pipeline reference

 Parse body and add context

-Parse the body field and add information with this Parse JSON transformation:
+Parse the body attribute and add information with this Parse JSON transformation:

 • Name: Parse body